RespiraWorks/Ventilator/4_Manufacturing_Design/Beta_Build_Instructions/README.md

 ## Nucleo Module Updates

-We're planning to move the STM32 (nucleo module) onto the PCB, so there won't be a need to buy nucleo module.
+We're planning to move the STM32 onto the PCB, so there won't be a need to buy nucleo module.

 ## STM32 Updates